 Current identified areas of support

-Authorised officers are noting similar trends across services through October through to December 2024.
+Authorised officers are noting similar trends across services through March to April 2025.

-The current trends in compliance and monitoring visits relate to services not meeting the below law and regulations:
+The current trends in compliance and monitoring visits relate to services not meeting the below low and regulations:

 - Section 165 – Offence to inadequately supervise children